open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 ![Image of a Greek god holding a torch with the Prometheus logo, and OTel logo](Prom-and-otel-logos.png)

-Tools such as [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) help us maintain the health, performance, and availability of our complex distributed systems.
+Tools such as [Prometheus](https://prometheus.io/) and [OpenTelemetry](/docs/what-is-opentelemetry/)
+help us monitor the health, performance, and availability of our complex distributed systems.
 Both are open source projects under the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) umbrella – but what role does each play in observability?